Ralph W. Phillips Center still meeting community needs

 Tiny Town is expected to open for business in the near future as soon as some licensure issues are finalized.

 "The owners of Tiny Town have experience in the child care business and seemed happy to have a facility that was suitable for their purposes," Coffey added. "it was a true win-win kind of situation."

 Tiny Town will have use of most of the first floor of the Rec Center as well as access to the gymnasium during the day, and when it is not in use for other purposes.

 Numerous other groups utilize the gymnasium on evenings and weekends for basketball, volleyball, parties, receptions and other events.
 "When word got out that Head Start was leaving, some of those groups were concerned that we might close the Rec Center or sell it," Coffey said.
 "The lease with Tiny Town allows us to continue renting out the gym for special events.
 We hope this relationship with Tiny Town will be a long-term connection that benefits the community on many levels."

 Many improvements have been made to the Rec Center over the years, and Rotary leaders hope to continue this process going forward.

-All money from rentals goes back into the property sooner or later.
+All income from rentals goes back into the property sooner or later.
 “None of this would be possible without the community support,” Coffey said.
-“As long as we get support we will keep maintaining the building.”
-A bit of history
+“As long as the community supports us by using the building, we plan to keep maintaining it.”

 For more information about renting the Ralph W. Phillips Community Recreation and Civic Center, call (937) 403-0024 or email firstname.lastname@example.org.